harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/AWS/AWS-recommendations.md

 ### Recommendation: delete-redshift-old-manual-snapshots

-**Description:** Delete all redshift snapshot older than 35 days with lifetime retention period
+**Description:** Delete all redshift snapshots older than 35 days with a lifetime retention period

 **Policy Used:**